|Title:||Joel E. Smilow, Class of 1954 Head Coach|

 During his playing career, Simon appeared in 82 games and scored 243 points.
 In his last two years, he served as the team's sixth man.
 As a senior, he appeared in all 27 games, averaging 4.1 points and 2.4 rebounds.
 As a junior he was the recipient of the Eggie Miles Award as the team's top free throw shooter and was named to the all-tournament team at the Phoenix Classic after scoring 13 points in the championship game victory over Central Connecticut.

 In the summer following his freshman year at Yale, Simon was an intern in the Special Events Department at Madison Square Garden and was backstage at the NBA Draft.

 Simon returned to Yale after serving as an assistant coach and teacher at Cardinal Hayes High School in New York City.
 During his tenure, Simon helped develop Angel Nunez, who is a freshman at Louisville.
 Hayes reached the CHSAA Class A final in each of the last two years.

 Following graduation from Yale, Simon worked as a financial advisor for three years.

 A native of Kings Park High School, Simon was an All-Long Island, all-county, all-conference and all-league selection at Kings Park High School.

-Anthony Goins begins his first year on James Jones' staff in 2014-15.
+Anthony Goins is in first season as a member of James Jones' staff in 2014-15.

 The 2011-12 Salisbury squad won the league championship while leading Class A in scoring (68.2 ppg.) and scoring defense (52.3 ppg.).
 Several of the student-athletes to play under Goins went on to Division I careers at places such as Syracuse, Bucknell, Marist and Niagara.